 This might include updating and managing access to child protection records and recording systems and liaising with the offsite DSL (or deputy) and as required liaising with children’s social workers where they require access to children in need and/or to carry out statutory assessments at the school or college.

 It is important that all school staff and volunteers have access to a trained DSL (or deputy).
 On each day staff on site will be made aware of who that person is and how to speak to them.
-This will be achieved through [explain the school’s process e.g daily sheet to be posted on the front door.]
+This will be achieved through at least 1 of Chris Wilson, Amanda Taylor and Becky Curnow being on site from 8.30 to 4.00pm each day

 The DSL will continue to engage with social workers, and attend all multi-agency meetings, which can be done remotely.